RauldAlmeida/Appendix/README.md

 Appendix of Dissemination entitled "Development of an Automatic System for Behavior Analysis of Orthodontic Loops".

 ## A - Arduino Code
-[Open the following Paste](./2D%20Technical%20Draws/) to check the draws used for machining the metallic components to build up the mechanical system proposed in the final concept.
+[Open the following Paste](./arduino_code.ino/) to check the Arduino code used for motor and load cells control.
 ## B - Python Code
-[Open the following Paste](./2D%20Technical%20Draws/) to check the draws used for machining the metallic components to build up the mechanical system proposed in the final concept.
+[Open the following Paste](./python_code.pys/) to check the python interface designed using tkinter package.
+The interface communicate with Arduino and stires values of the motors and sensors embedded in the mechatronics system.

 ## C - AutoCAD Draw Files